gianmarcoalessio/AAFV/berkeley-function-call-leaderboard/README.md

 ## Evaluating different models on the BFCL

 Make sure the model API keys are included in your `.env` file.
-Running proprietary models like GPTs, Claude, Mistral-X, Palmyra, will require them.
+Running proprietary models like GPTs, Claude, Mistral-X will require them.

 ```bash
 OPENAI_API_KEY=sk-XXXXXX